SAP-samples/teched2021-IIS162/exercises/ex1/README.md

 In this exercise, we will create a Project.
 Projects are the key entities to facilitate SAP implementations.

 Projects can be equiped with project templates to best support different kind of implementaitons e.g. SAP S/4HANA Cloud, SAP SuccessFactors, or Intelligent Enterprise Suite focussed implementations.
-Projects also provide a time boxing and defines the teams and contrete persons doing the project work.
+Projects also provide a time boxing and defines the teams and concrete persons doing the project work.

 ## Select Project Template and Define Timeboxes/Sprints